Alachua County Energy Efficiency Program

 Participation in the program requires the consent of both the renter and the property owner.
 To learn more, you can select the “Property Owner” or “Renter” tab at the top of this page, or the “FAQ” tab to read Frequently Asked Questions about the specifics of the program.

-TThis program is for renters in the unincorporated areas of Alachua County, and the County’s smaller municipalities.
+TThis program is for all renters in Alachua County, including the County’s smaller municipalities, and the City of Gainesville.
 If you are looking for a similar program run by the City of Gainesville and available to Gainesville homeowners, you can find information about GRU’s LEEPPlus program here.

 Property Owners